twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 - **`run_` scripts**: These scripts are executed every time you run `chezmoi apply`.
-- **`run_onchange_` scripts**: These scripts are only executed if their content has changed since the last time they were run.
+- **`run_onchange_` scripts**: These scripts are only executed if their content has changed since the last time they were run successfully.
 - **`run_once_` scripts**: These scripts are executed once for each unique version of the content.
 If the script is a template, the content is hashed after template execution. chezmoi tracks the content's SHA256 hash and stores it in a database.
-If the content has been run before (even under a different filename), the script will not run again unless the content itself changes.
+If the content has been run successfully before (even under a different filename), the script will not run again unless the content itself changes.

 Scripts break chezmoi's declarative approach and should be used sparingly.
 All scripts should be idempotent, including `run_onchange_` and `run_once_` scripts.